rebelsky/csc207c/_readings/debugging.md

 Using the VSCode debugger
 -------------------------

-It's much easier to understand the VSCode debugger in practice than by reading about it, so we will leave most of our discussion of the debugger to [the corresponding lab](../labs/debugging).
+It's much easier to understand the VSCode debugger in practice than by reading about it, so we will leave our discussion of the debugger to [the corresponding lab](../labs/debugging).

-**More information forthcoming**

 Some final thoughts
 -------------------